Back to blog

 Q: Is it too late to start spring marketing in March?

 A: You're behind, but it's not too late.
-You can still get results in March, April, and May.
-Your cost per lead will be higher, and your close rates might be lower because you're not as prepared.
-But you'll still generate leads.
-Start now rather than waiting until June when the season is over.
+You can still book estimates in March, April, and May.
+You'll just be catching up to contractors who prepared earlier.
+Start now rather than waiting until the season is half over.

-Q: Should I run ads all year or just in spring?
+Q: Should I market all year or just in spring?

-Q: What if I don't have time to optimize GMB right now?
+Q: What if I don't have time to build out my Google profile right now?

 A: Hire someone to do it.
-A freelancer can knock out a complete GMB optimization in 2 to 4 hours for $100 to $300.
-This is the highest-ROI use of your money right now.
-It's worth outsourcing if you don't have time.
+A freelancer can knock out a complete Google Business Profile build-out in a few hours for a couple hundred dollars.
+It's one of the highest-ROI uses of your money before peak because it's the first thing homeowners check.
+Worth outsourcing if you're slammed.

 Q: How do I know if my spring marketing plan is working?

-A: You have phone calls and calendar appointments booked.
+A: You have booked estimates on the calendar and they're turning into coated floors.
 That's the only metric that matters.
-If you're getting calls and your close rate is reasonable, your plan is working.
-If you're not, something needs to change.
+If your calendar is filling and your close rate is reasonable, it's working.
+If not, something needs to change.

-Q: Should I hire an agency to run my spring marketing?
+Q: Should I run my spring marketing myself or use a partner?

-Spring is the most important selling season for insulation contractors.
-The contractors who prepare now will have full calendars and be picking their jobs.
+Spring is the most important selling season for floor coating contractors.
+The ones who prepare now will have calendars full of booked estimates and be picking their jobs.
 The ones who don't will be scrambling and losing work to competitors.